The calibration command is a thin usability wrapper around Kalibr to help with calibrating cameras and generating calibration targets.

 calibration-report.pdf file into the scene directory you used.
 You can check the report to make sure the reprojection errors are less than a few pixels.
 The smaller the better.
 If they are large, try recording a new dataset or run the calibration with a higher resolution.

 camchain.yaml is a yaml file containing intrinsics parameters.
-It can be used in the camera-imu step.

 Now you are done, and can proceed to integrate and annotate some scenes!